lodenaq/SUNY-Canton-Projects/README.md

-These projects are a beginners insight of Machine Learning and Data Mining.
+These projects are a beginners insight into Machine Learning and Data Mining.
+My exposure to AI began in the Spring of 2026 at SUNY Canton University by exploring the basic concepts of Data Mining and Machine Learning taught by Dr. Medhi Gheyoumi.
+The continuation of my learning journey in data science, I recently completed the course Applied AI for Smart Environment Applications that was led by Dr. Murat Simsek.